jipp/sonoffTH/README.md

 * parameter the OTA
 * CI for Project
 * maybe start ondemand wifi instead of resetting all settings
+* incase mqtt dies in operation, reconnect when switch changes

 ## Additional files
 -